toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Adds a button to the edit dialog which allows you to set the flag.
 If multiple transactions are selected, all transactions are updated.

+## Emphasize Inflows

+Make values in the inflow column green.

 ## Emphasize Outflows

 Make values in the outflow column red and put them in parenthesis.